ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 mechanism.
 Similarly, an AS with `key_rotation_supported` set to "true" can still deny any request for rotating any access token's key for a variety of reasons.

-Additional fields can be defined the [Authorization Server Discovery Fields Registry](#IANA-as-discovery).
+Additional fields can be defined the [GNAP Authorization Server Discovery Fields Registry](#IANA-as-discovery).

 ## RS-first Method of AS Discovery {#rs-request-without-token}